phanosanastasiou/LLMHydraWarp/README.md

 - Add auth (NextAuth) and rate limiting
 - Add realtime debate/collab via Server Actions + incremental static regen or websockets

+## Providers
+- OpenAI support is built in.
+Set environment variables:
+  - OPENAI_API_KEY=sk-...
+  - OPENAI_MODEL=gpt-4o-mini (default) or your preferred model

+If OPENAI_API_KEY is not set, the app uses a deterministic mock generator for local dev.

 ## License
 MIT